featured image

 Track your margin

-Instead, we strongly recommend that you keep track of your buying and selling price.
+We strongly recommend that you keep track of your buying and selling price.
 Duranta makes this easy with it’s margin calculator: you can select your buying price, then add your dollar or percentage markup, or your gross margin to get a selling price.

 Types of margin